shimst3r/exercism-talk/exercismpresentation.md

 [.footer: Logo by [Exercism](https://assets.exercism.io/social/general.png)]

-^ At my then workplace, a colleague recommended me to use a platform called Exercism.
+^ At my first job, a colleague recommended me to use a platform called Exercism.
 This would help me improving my programming skills a lot.
 But how?

 ---